-You have the Bake-It-Easier-Than-Mom oven going, your little table is set, and your siblings are seated around it.
-You’ve whipped up your first little chocolate brownie cake and the ‘ding’ goes off letting everyone know that the baking is done.
+You have the Bake-It-Easier-Than-Mom oven going.
+Your little table is set and your siblings are seated and waiting.
+You’ve whipped up your first little chocolate brownie cake and everyone hears the ‘ding’ that lets everyone know that the baking is done.
+Mouths are watering.

-Mouths are watering in anticipation.
-You open the little door and the ‘cake’ comes out.
+Excited, you open the little door and take the ‘cake’ out.
 It looks a little grey on one side, but hey, it’s a cake and you made it!
 You break it into pieces, pass the plates, and everyone takes a bite.
 Your youngest sibling get’s an awful look on his face as the older one let’s out a ‘eewwww’.
 You are crestfallen.

-You try to recover your baker confidence as Mom helps you sort out that maybe you didn’t stir the ingredients enough.
+You try to recover your baker confidence as Mom helps you determine that maybe you didn’t stir the ingredients enough.
 The sibs were getting a big mouthful of salt or baking powder.
 Round two …

-Let’s say you are the first person in the world ever to make a cake.
-No one’s ever made one before so no one knows what happens when you don’t stir the batter enough.
+Let’s say you are the first person in the world, ever, to make a cake.
+Since no one has made one before, no one knows what it’s supposed to taste like or what happens when you don’t stir the batter enough.
 Your first result is just as unappetizing.
-Except, maybe this time, your whole tribe, your whole village is disappointed.
+Except, this time your whole village is disappointed.
 You decide, “It didn’t work.
 I’m quitting.”

 No cake for the world because you quit.
 On the upside, maybe the world is a little slimmer, but really, no cake?

 Let’s say you were the boss of the first person who ever made a cake.
 They failed and it was pretty bad for business.
 You said, “That’s it.
 It doesn’t work.
-No, no, no. No more messing with this cake thing.
+No more messing with this cake thing.
 It’s a waste of resources.”

 No cake for the world because you put on the brakes?

-Your competition across the lane, there may just keep at it.
-They may figure out the problem after one-hundred or so mistakes.
-They invent the cake.
+Your competition across the lane may just keep at it.
+They may begin to understand the problems and figure out the solutions, after one-hundred or so mistakes, and they actually invent the cake.
 It works.
-People like it.
-They don’t just buy that baker’s cake, but they decide they like his bread better, too.
+People don’t just like it, they love it!
+They love cake and they aren’t going back.
+They love the baker for making it.
+They buy that baker’s bread and muffins and pies, too.
 That baker probably agreed with Thomas Edison, “I have not failed.
 I have just found 10,000 ways that don’t work.”
-Until, they found the one that did …
+Until, they found the one that did.

 For example, I learned as an actress that if you thought a perfect, mistake-free audition was going to get you the part, you would be in for a lot of disappointment.
 The casting director could want a blonde and you are brunette, or they’d want someone more like her … or him … and you weren’t.